telosnetwork/rng-oracle-bridge/README.md

+/!\ This README is still WIP

-# Native Oracle <> EVM Bridge
+# RNG Native Oracle <> EVM Bridge

-This repository includes two folders, the [EVM side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/evm) of the oracle bridge and its [Native side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/native).
+This repository includes two folders, the [EVM side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/evm) of the rng oracle bridge and its [Native side](https://github.com/telosnetwork/native-oracle-bridge/tree/main/native).

 Follow the instructions below, in the right order, to deploy it